 Carrick examines, quite simply, scenarios of carrying a mortgage with 1981 mortgage rates in today’s market.
-He doesn't use any sort of economic acrobatics either; he simply plugs the figures into the Bank of Canada’s inflation calculator to keep it straight-forward.
+He doesn’t use any sort of economic acrobatics either; he simply plugs the figures into the Bank of Canada’s inflation calculator to keep it straightforward.

 The analysis presents an interesting point of discussion.
-The Baby Boomers weathered huge interest rates, but had access to more affordable housing.
-The current generation of borrowers in the Toronto real estate market are able to borrow money at a bargain rate – pretty much the cheapest it's ever been – but ballooning housing prices (and all the associated costs including the Double Land Transfer Taxes) are impacting what we call The Affordability Crunch.
+The Baby Boomers weathered huge interest rates but had access to more affordable housing.
+The current generation of borrowers in the Toronto real estate market is able to borrow money at a bargain rate – pretty much the cheapest it’s ever been – but ballooning housing prices (and all the associated costs including the Double Land Transfer Taxes) are impacting what we call The Affordability Crunch.

 Same, but different?

 To give you some context: in 1981 – translated into 2015 inflation-adjusted dollars – the average home price in Canada was $198,094.
 A one-year mortgage rate back then was 19.75 per cent.
 With a 10 percent down payment (which was the minimum down payment back then), monthly payments for principal and interest would have been $2,914.

 Fast forward to today: using similar numerical scenarios (a five-year rate instead of a one-year rate) the equivalent would be $1,880 a month.

 The observation?
 Interest rates are as much a variable as Toronto real estate prices when it comes to housing affordability – both then, and now.